Tinkerforge/doc/source/Tutorials/Tutorial.rst

  :tab-width: 4

 **Line 12** creates an IP Connection to the Brick Deamon running on the host defined in **Lines 4-5**.
-This way enables you to run your program on another PC than the one which has the Brick Deamon running and the connected hardware (Bricks/Bricklets).
+It is possible to run your program on another PC than the one which has the Brick Deamon running (e.g. you can write a program on you phone that controls a Brick connected to your PC).

-**Line 14** creates an object which lets you control your DC Brick.
+**Line 14** creates an object which lets you control the DC Brick.
-Therefore it is necessary to assign the Unique Identifier (UID) of your Brick (in this example defined in **Line 6**).
+It is necessary to assign the Unique Identifier (UID) of the Brick (in this example defined in **Line 6**).
 Change it corresponding to your device!

 .. note::
-   The simplest way to get the UID of your device is to use the Brick Viewer.
+   The easiest way to get the UID of your device is to use the Brick Viewer.
-   If you connect a device to your PC, the Viewer will show you in the "Setup" tab a tabular with the connected devices and their corresponding UIDs.
+   If you connect a device to the PC, the Viewer will display the UID in the "Setup" tab.

-In **Line 15** the DC Brick object is attached to the IP Connection to your Brick Deamon.
-This way a program can control multiple devices on different hosts.
+In **Line 15** the DC Brick object is attached to the IP Connection.
+This makes it possible to control multiple devices on different hosts from within one program.

-The **Lines 19-24** configures the DC Brick and let the motor running full speed forward.
+The **Lines 19-24** configure the DC Brick and let the motor run full speed forward.

-**Line 26** is only used to prevent program termination until you press any key.
+**Line 26** is used to prevent program termination until you press enter.

-Run this python script and use it or other examples as startingpoint for your own project.
+Run this python script and use it or other examples as a starting point for your own project.

 .. note::

-   A full description of the API and further examples can you find in the description page of the product.
-For example in case of the DC Brick :ref:`here <dc_brick_programming_interfaces>`
+   A full description of the API and further examples can be found in the description page of the product.
+In case of the DC Brick :ref:`here <dc_brick_programming_interfaces>`.

 Add Bricklets to extend features
 --------------------------------

-You can add Bricklets to extend the features of your Brick.
+You can add Bricklets to extend the features of Bricks.
-Click :ref:`here <product_overview_bricklets>` for an overview over all Bricklets.
+Click :ref:`here <product_overview_bricklets>` for an overview of available Bricklets.

-To use a Bricklet connect it to your Brick over the supplied cable when the Brick is not powered.
+To use a Bricklet, connect it to your Brick over the supplied cable when the Brick is not powered.

 .. warning::

-   A wrong handling of Bricklets can destroy your hardware!

-   If you replace a Bricklet without removing power of the Brick you can connect two hardware modules both active driving a signal.
+   If you replace a Bricklet without removing power of the Brick you can connect two hardware modules that both actively drive a signal and create a short circuit.
-   This can lead to a shortcut and destroyed hardware.

-We use a :ref:`Rotary Poti Bricklet <rotary_poti_bricklet>` and the :ref:`DC Brick <dc_brick>` from the previous part of this tutorial as representative for all other Bricklets and Bricks.
+We use a :ref:`Rotary Poti Bricklet <rotary_poti_bricklet>` and the :ref:`DC Brick <dc_brick>` from the previous part of this tutorial, but it is easy to transfer the shown concepts to any Bricklet connected to any Brick.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^